 Apply for a short code

-It takes two to three weeks to provision following an application, providing all required information is correct.
+It takes two to three weeks to provision, provided all required information is correct.

 Requirements for a dedicated short code

-From name (Sender ID) must be your dedicated short code, either standard or freetext.
-Your company name or brand must be included in the SMS so messages are identifiable.
+From name (Sender ID): Must be your dedicated short code, either standard or freetext.
+Your company name or brand must be included in every SMS so messages are identifiable.

-Opt in methods must comply with strict anti-spam laws.
-It’s possible that even with this some marketing traffic may be blocked.
+Opt-in methods: Must comply with strict anti-spam laws.
+Even so, some marketing traffic may be blocked.

-Restrictions imposed by the Harmful Digital Communications Act 2015 ban any material that could be considered threatening or offensive including damaging rumours.
+Restrictions: The Harmful Digital Communications Act 2015 bans any material that could be considered threatening or offensive, including damaging rumours.
 Phishing is illegal and can result in the networks blocking the short code.

 Example message

-SnowYo here, go to https://Snow.Yo/XYZ to see our Spring sales items!
-Reply STOP to opt-out.
+From 1234: SnowYo here, go to https://snow.yo/xyz to see our Spring sale items.
+Reply STOP to opt out.

 Key regulatory bodies and legal links